eriqande/con-gen-csu/README.md

 these in class.
 Don't start doing them until we have discussed it in class.

+_Here is a video that explains all the steps below: [Video about running two clones of your repo and editing the homework file in RStudio, while doing the Unix commands on the cluster](https://youtu.be/Bjj9gkUYtPU)._

 - Sync your fork of the course repository on GitHub with any changes I have made on the original
 - Pull down any changes to the copy of your fork of the class repo that